requirejs/require-cs/README.md

 # require-cs

-A [CoffeeScript](http://jashkenas.github.com/coffee-script/) loader plugin that works with module loaders like [RequireJS](http://requirejs.org), [curl](https://github.com/unscriptable/curl) and [backdraft](http://bdframework.org/bdLoad/docs/bdLoad-tutorial/bdLoad-tutorial.html).
+A [CoffeeScript](http://jashkenas.github.com/coffee-script/) loader plugin that may work with module loaders like [RequireJS](http://requirejs.org), [curl](https://github.com/unscriptable/curl) and [backdraft](http://bdframework.org/bdLoad/docs/bdLoad-tutorial/bdLoad-tutorial.html).

+It is known to work with RequireJS 0.24.0+.

 This loader plugin makes it easy to write your JS functionality in CoffeeScript, and easily use it in the browser, Node or Rhino.
 Plus, if you use the RequireJS